Farmer v. Brennan: Justice Blackmun

 Justice Blackmun's concurring opinion went further by saying that the government was responsible for the conditions inside, regardless of a prison or government official's subjective state of mind:Where a legislature refuses to fund a prison adequately, the resulting barbaric conditions should not be immune from constitutional scrutiny simply because no prison official acted culpably....The responsibility for subminimal conditions in any prison inevitably is diffuse, and often borne at least in part, by the legislature.
 Yet, regardless of what state actor or institution caused the harm and with what intent, the experience of the inmate is the same.
 A punishment is simply no less cruel or unusual because its harm is unintended.
 In view of this obvious fact, there is no reason to believe that, in adopting the Eighth Amendment, the Framers intended to prohibit cruel and unusual punishments only when they were inflicted intentionally.

 Justice Stevens

 Justice Stevens wrote a short concurring opinion noting that he agreed with Justice Blackmun, but joined in Justice Souter's majority opinion because it more closely followed the Court's precedent.

 Justice Thomas

 Justice Thomas concurred in the judgment only, explaining that conditions of confinement should not violate the Eighth Amendment unless they are imposed as part of a sentence.
-In Farmer's case, because the attack "was not part of his sentence, it did not constitute 'punishment' under the Eighth Amendment."
+In Farmer's case, because the attack "was not part of [her] sentence, it did not constitute 'punishment' under the Eighth Amendment."
 However, he agreed that a "deliberate indifference" standard should govern prison official liability, and therefore concurred in the Court's ruling.